the-global-hackathon/CasperLabs-Developer-Community/October-13-15-CLI-LA-Hackathon---GraphQL-Interface-Challenge.md

+## Welcome to our our Graph QL Interface Challenge!

+CasperLabs is sponsoring the Graph QL Interface Challenge at LA Blockchain week as part of the CIS Global Hackathon!
+Come and join us.

+Here we provide overview of this event with the resources for you to prepare and get started with your projects.

 ## About the Graph QL Interface Challenge

-CasperLabs sponsoring the Graph QL Interface Challenge at LA Blockchain week as part of the CIS Global Hackathon!
-Come and join us.

-This document provides an overview of this event with the resources for you to prepare and get started with your projects.

 ## Event details

 ### **Theme:**

-State Queries with GraphQL -- write and execute a smart contract on our platform (**requires participants to be RUST engineers**) <!--Ask Maciej-->
+State Queries with GraphQL -- write and execute a smart contract on our platform (**requires participants to be RUST engineers**) <!--Maciej-->

 ## **Prizes**